Skip to main content

 Long drives benefit from periodic reminders to stop, stretch, and hydrate.
 Setting a 7 hours and 35 minutes timer as a driving break reminder helps prevent the fatigue and stiffness that build up during extended time behind the wheel.
 Safety experts recommend stopping every 90-120 minutes on long drives.

-7 hours and 35 minutes Focus Blocks for Deep Creative Work
+Managing Energy During 7 hours and 35 minutes Work Sessions

 Frequently Asked Questions